sebasmonia/tfsmacs/README.md

 ### Shelvesets

 More tabulated-list modes!
-Use `tfsmacs-shelvesets` to get a list of shelves from the server.
+Use `tfsmacs-shelvesets` (C-c t s) to get a list of shelves from the server.
 You can filter by owner (blank for only your shelves).
 The usual "h" binding will show up all the operations available.
 You can create new shelves using the Pending Changes window to select the files